 The user experience is all about a user’s needs, expectations, and emotions.
 These are depending on users' goals and jobs-to-be-done.
 Your product should solve a problem for the user.
 To access users' real needs and sometimes hidden goals, you have to dive deeply into the psychology of the user.
 I apply a multitude of proven effective methods to ensure your product meets your users' needs and gives them the best-possible experience.
 My work is built on knowledge from Psychology, Cognitive Ergonomics & Engineering Psychology.

 Time for a reality check.
 Hands-on means actual users test your actual application.
-In a lab, at their workplace, at home, or on the road.
+Remotely, in a lab, at their workplace, at home, or on the road.
 Whatever is most relevant.
 Let’s see what users are really doing with your interactive application.
 Let’s hear what they’re thinking and feeling.
 My role is to observe them and ask them what they are thinking, to explain behaviours, detect thought processes, associations and emotions.
 I analyse and summarise the data, and make recommendations based on it.
 You get the results in a visually appealing, digestible format.
 This gives you actionable insights to make your application easier and more fun to use.

 - User interviews

 - Remote studies (moderated and unmoderated)

 - Customer journey maps